Skip to main content

 Enable or disable SSO for a user

-Managing SSO access on a user level can be useful when granting access to users outside of your immediate organisation, for example, marketing consultants or your development agency.
+Managing SSO access at a user level is useful when granting access to people outside your organisation, for example, marketing consultants or a development agency.
+When you edit a managed user, you can manage their SSO access to each account in your team structure individually, applying different login requirements across accounts.

 Account-level SSO configuration